jeremyomer/KidneyExchange.jl/README.md

 ## Input data

-Before running the code, the kidney exchange data publicly shared by John P. Dickerson must be downloaded at https://www.preflib.org/dataset/00036 and stored in the data/preflib folder.
-The data shared by John Dickerson is described in:
+The package provides a parser (function [`read_kep_file`](https://jeremyomer.github.io/KidneyExchange.jl/dev/functions/#KidneyExchange.read_kep_file-Tuple{AbstractString,%20AbstractString})) for the instances of the [PrefLib] (https://www.preflib.org/dataset/00036) publicly shared by John P. Dickerson and described in
 *Optimizing Kidney Exchange with Transplant Chains: Theory and Reality.* John P. Dickerson, Ariel D. Procaccia, Tuomas Sandholm; Proceedings of AAMAS; 2012.
+Those instances must be downloaded from this [website](https://www.preflib.org/dataset/00036) and stored in the data/preflib folder before solving them with the algorithms of the package.

-Otherwise, three generators are provided with the package.
-One of them will generate instances similar to those of the PrefLib library.
+Otherwise, three generators are provided with the package (functions `generate_saidman_instance`, `generate_heterogeneous_instance` and `generate_sparse_unos_instance`).
+One of them (`generate_saidman_instance`) will generate instances similar to those of the PrefLib library.

 ## Integer programming solvers